junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 Forever.
 He said.
 Gone.

-He just loses him.
+He just lost him.
 Again.

 Dean's eyes burn boiling hot.
 He can't hold back them anymore.

 For the first time in a long time, he cries.
-It happened so fast.
+It all happened so fast.
+Too fast then, too slow now.
+And too many times.
 Every second stretches to minute, minute to hour, hour to eternity.
-Too fast, but too slow.
-Too many times.
 Cas's last sentences echo in his mind, looping over and over.

 He should have said something back.
 Why is there always so little time.
 Why is it always have to be goodbye.

 The world is ending, outside.
 Dean buries his face in between his knees, staring at the vibrating phone with Sam's name on it, realizing, distantly.
 But his world just ended.
 Already.
 Right in front of him.
-In a big pile of black goo.
+In a big pile of black ether.

 <br>

 Dean doesn't know how he managed to get out of the bunker, get into the car, get on the road.
 The body did all the motions.
 He's not there.
+Not really.

 There is no one on the road.
 He doesn't even notice until he's on the road for way too long.
-The world is horribly wrong, but somehow the quiet, the empty, the silence outside the window feels right.
-It might feel even worse if the Earth continues rotating and there are people talking and laughing when Cas is gone.
+The world is horribly wrong, but somehow the quietness, the emptiness, the silence outside the window feels right.
+It might feel even worse if the Earth continues spinning and there are people talking and laughing when Cas is gone.

 Sam and Jack are waiting for him.
 The duty of saving the Earth is still waiting for him.